 New for 2016: My latest weight saving has been to replace my worn out Snugpak Sleeka synthetic insulated jacket, which weighs 691g.
 I now have a Haglofs LIM Essens down jacket that is 203g in my size.
 Saving = 488g.

 Since then I have also replaced my trusty old plastic mug, 60g, with a plastic measuring beaker, 38g, that is also useful for the correct amount of water for freeze-dried meals.
 Saving = 22g.

-At the present moment, I am wondering about leaving out my little battery shaver to save 150g, however my face feels itchy unshaven and also it is psychologically good for me to set off in the morning with a smooth face.
+At the present moment, I am wondering about leaving out my little battery shaver to save 150g, however my unshaven face feels itchy, while it is psychologically good for me to set off in the morning with a smooth chin.

-My total pack weight, including food, is now down to around 9kg.
-At one time it used to be between 12 and 13kg.
+In May 2018 my total pack weight, without food or water, is down to 8.373 kg (18.5 lb).
+My food weighs another 1.8 kg (just under 4 lb) so with a litre of water (2.2 lb) the grand total is 11.17 kg (24.56 lb).
+At one time it used to be far heavier.
 A noticeable difference is that it is no longer the struggle it used to be to pick it up and get my arms in the shoulder straps, while overall my trips are more comfortable and pleasant, without the feeling that my feet are sinking into the ground half an inch with each step..